 For more information click on this link.

-For an even more in-depth survey of Hiroshima’s accounts of the past, Hiroshima Memorial Museum (which is currently under renovation) provides detailed information of the past events, along with first-person testimonies and items recovered and preserved after the blast.
+For an even more in-depth survey of Hiroshima’s accounts of the past, Hiroshima Memorial Museum provides detailed information of the past events, along with first-person testimonies and items recovered and preserved after the blast.
 The educational information that the museum provides will give you a full insight of both how the people and city of Hiroshima were affected, along with how it has since recovered.

 Like many cities in Japan, Hiroshima provides a vast amount of history and knowledge for one to learn about.